keithrbennett/rock_books/README.md

   attr_reader :date_prefix, :doc_type, :title, :accounts

-A commonly used convention for account id's is to assign 3 digit codes to each account, where the first digit represents the type of account it is:
+A commonly used convention for account codes is to assign 3 digit codes to each account, where the first digit represents the type of account it is:

 | First Digit | Account Type  |